sanskrit/learnsanskrit.org/content/guide/core/anusvara-and-visarga.md

 {h Review}

-We have now seen all of the sounds used in normal Sanskrit.
+Now we have seen all of the sounds used in normal Sanskrit.
 Our kitchen of sounds is well-stocked and ready for use.

 {ol